tera-insights/p256-auth/README.md

 The *P256-Auth* API is very straightforward.
 Just install it using `npm install p256-auth`, then you can begin.
 Keep in mind the library only works with two key formats: base64URL-encoded 65-byte public keys, and it's own proprietary external key format (JSON), which is used for exporting and importing key pairs between Authenticator instances--and they can be safely saved to file and used later on.
+Due to the asynchronous nature of SubtleCrypto, all API calls return promises except `createAuthenticator()`.
+See the [wiki]() for full API documentation.

 ### General Usage
 ```